icesonata/icesonata/README.md

 - 📫 How to reach me: you can reach me via [email](mailto:long.h.nguyen16@gmail.com) or [twitter](https://twitter.com/longng216).
 <!-- - 😄 Pronouns: ... -->
 - ✨ I'm looking for opportunities to work with projects related to machine learning to gain experience and sharpen my skills.
-- 😅 Fun fact: I like memes and have a list of hundreds of memes on youtube.
+- 😅 Fun fact: I like memes and have a list of hundreds of meme on youtube.